 Raw oysters contain a wide variety of nutrients, but cooked oysters are safer to eat.

 White beans have the richest iron content of any bean.
-In fact, a one-cup serving contains 5.08 mg.
+A one-cup serving contains

-Canned white beans are also an excellent source of iron for people who do not have the time to sort and soak raw beans, packing a punch with 7.83 mg.
-Keep an eye on the sodium content, as manufacturers often add it to canned goods as a preservative.
+Canned white beans are also an excellent source of iron for people who do not have the time to sort and soak raw beans, providing

 Enjoy white beans by themselves in a salad, or add them to stews, soups, and pasta dishes.